Suits Me® Simplified: Banking 101

 A checking account is an account that accepts deposits of money but also facilitates withdrawals.

-The standard method of making a withdrawal was by writing a cheque, which is simply a document with instructions to the bank as to how the money is to be withdrawn and, more importantly, to whom.
+The standard method of making a withdrawal involved writing a cheque.
+A cheque is simply a document with instructions to the bank on how to withdraw money and, more importantly, to whom it should be paid.
 This used to be the standard way for people to pay their bills as they could send the check with the bill in the mail.
 You could also write a check when shopping or paying for goods and services.

-Cheques are very rarely used anymore, and many banks have eliminated them altogether in favour of EFTPOS terminals (Electronic Funds Transfer at Point Of Sale) and online banking transfers from your account to the account of your intended recipient.
+Many banks have eliminated cheques altogether in favor of EFTPOS terminals (Electronic Funds Transfer at Point Of Sale) and online banking transfers from your account to the account of your intended recipient, as cheques are very rarely used anymore.

 What is a Current Account?